Royal Melbourne Institute of Technology Vietnam: Saigon South

-RMIT's Saigon South campus is located in Ho Chi Minh City (702 Nguyen Van Linh, District 7), approximately 7 km from the city centre.
+RMIT's Saigon South campus is located at 702 Nguyễn Văn Linh Parkway, Tân Phong, District 7, Ho Chi Minh City (now is Tân Hưng), approximately 7 km from the city centre to the south.
 The purpose-built facility was opened in 2001 and was designed by architectural firm Norman Day and Associates.
 Professor Norman Day is an adjunct professor of architecture at RMIT University and also an alumnus of the university.

 The East Wing of the campus houses its main academic centre and sporting fields, and the West Wing houses the university's administration offices, food and beverage outlets, a health clinic, the Melbourne Theatre, and the campus library.

 In 2012, RMIT Vietnam opened its latest Academic Building - AB2.
 Stage 2, completed in 2009, included a sport and leisure centre, tennis courts, and residential buildings.

-District 3

-In October 2011, RMIT opened English classes at a campus on Pham Ngoc Thach in District 3.
-The campus also hosts business and IELTs classes.

 Hanoi

 RMIT's Hanoi campus opened in 2004 in a renovated multi-level building situated in the Van Phuc Compound in the diplomatic quarter of Hanoi.
-From March 2011, RMIT Hanoi has moved from the previous nine level building near the famous Temple of Literature, Hanoi (Văn Miếu Hà Nội) to Tower B of Handi Resco Building at 521 Kim Ma Street, Ba Dinh District, Hanoi.
+From March 2011, RMIT Hanoi has moved from the previous nine level building near the famous Temple of Literature, Hanoi (Văn Miếu Hà Nội) to the Tower B of Handi Resco Building at 521 Kim Mã Street, Ngọc Khánh, Ba Đình District (now is Giảng Võ), Hanoi.